sharon-chx/FlixsterPlusApp/README.md

 1. How to use Serialization library is somewhat different from the lab.
 Took some time to debug and figure it out.
 2. Bugs occured when implementing shared elements transition: had error in Pair type, and incorrectly used MainActivity instead of just using this.activity
 3. Adding another API call required separate recylerview and adapter, but can have only one fragment.
-But still have bugs that title of movies not showing and headers not moving when scroll up
+But still have bug that headers not moving when scrolling up

 ## License